 Chat app challenges

-Developing a modern and performant chat app with wide functionality can be full of challenges that have to be tackled at every stage of the development process.
+Developing a modern and performant chat app with wide functionality can be full of challenges that have to be tackled at every prod of the development process.
 Let’s take a look at the most common of them and how using Go helps overcome them.

 High performance is a must-have for a chat app: big downtime and slow processing of messages can completely destroy the concept of instant communication, forcing users to seek alternate apps and solutions.